necyberteam/cyberteam_drupal/README.md

 ## Campus Champion Features

-### Filter Approved Campus Champions
-Implements the _views_query_alter function to filter Campus Champions on the approved field in the campus_champions table for the people_card_view and the people_list_view.

 ### Join the Campus Champions form
 Implements the _form_alter function to:
 - Prepopulate and hide user fields if the user is authenticated